 One small problem....

 When looking all across the internet, the same titles come up over and over again.
 Every Pintrest Pin has the same book covers, shuffled in a different order - disappointing!

-So here I give you a few of my absolute favorite (and too not worn out) read aloud texts for the first weeks of elementary school.
+So here I give you a few of my absolute favorite (and too not worn out) back to school book list - read aloud texts for the first weeks of elementary school.

 What We'll Build by Oliver Jeffers